GitJuski/Linux-servers/h5-GJ(In progress).md

 I was done at 2:53 PM.

-I decided to take some screenshots after, to show that the the site works but the connections to outside doesn't.
+I decided to take some screenshots after, to show that the site works but the connections to outside doesn't.

 ![56](Screenshots/5/56.png)